iamkenos/ellie/README.md

 ## About

-...
+This is a thin wrapper around the popular [WebdriverIO](https://webdriver.io/) test automation framework.
+The focus is to use it together with [Cucumber](https://cucumber.io/docs/guides/overview/) and provide a set of seeded steps that can be used out of the box without writing additional code.

+Check out the [steps](./docs/SEEDED_STEPS.md) readily available for you to use and know more by going through the [detailed guide](./docs/DETAILED_GUIDE.md).

 ## Requirements

 - NodeJS _`10.15.3`_ or higher
-- Visual Studio Code _`1.41`_ is the recommended IDE

 ## Get Started

-1. Start by creating a new npm project and installing this as a dependency:
+1. Get it

    `npm init`

    `npm install ellie --saveDev`

-2. Use the command line to generate sample tests and code to kickstart your project:
+2. Try it

-   `./node_modules/.bin/ellie whistle`
+   `ellie whistle`

-3. Run the sample tests generated:
+3. Run it

-   `./node_modules/.bin/ellie ./samples/ellie.conf.js`
+   `ellie ./samples/ellie.conf.js`

-4. Check out the list of [seeded steps](./docs/SEEDED_STEPS.md) available for you to use, all without writing a tiny bit of javascript code.

-5. Know more by going through the [detailed guide](./docs/DETAILED_GUIDE.md).
+## Acknowledgements

+- The [WebdriverIO team](https://github.com/webdriverio/webdriverio/graphs/contributors) for their awesome work

+## Contribute

+...

+## License

+...